Ly0n/SeleryAction/README.md

 # OpenSelery by Example
-A Simple project example showing openselery integration for multiple platforms.
+A minimal project example showing openselery integration.
 Just add badges with your Bitcoin address to your README.md and copy `.github/workflows/openselery.yml` to your project.

 Modify the configuration in the `openselery.yml` to your needs.

 [![Actions Status](https://github.com/protontypes/seleryexample/workflows/openselery/badge.svg)](https://github.com/protontypes/seleryexample/actions)
 [![Donate with bitcoin](https://en.cryptobadges.io/badge/small/3PVdiyLPR7MgaeFRJLW9mfuESZS2aAPX9w)](https://en.cryptobadges.io/donate/3PVdiyLPR7MgaeFRJLW9mfuESZS2aAPX9w)

-### Continuous Integration
 1. Add the token of libraries.io and coinbase to your [secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).

 2. You can integrate OpenSelery in your CI by copying the `openselery.yml` file into your `.github/actions/` destination project directory.
 Check the setting before running your CI Pipeline: